dayton-outar/glif/algos/js/codility/iterations/BINARYGAP.md

 I think the time complexity of both solutions is $O(N)$ since both make use of a loop that iterates through the entire string.[^1]

+The crafty use of regular expressions is noteworthy.
+The expression, `/^0+|1+|0+$/`, excludes the 0's that start or end the binary string (the `^0+` excludes 0's at the beginning and `0+$` excludes 0's at the end) and treats 1's as delimiters, since the expression is used in the `split` function.
+So, splitting 00011010000111000 would only pass an array containing two (2) elements to the `map` function: `['0', '0000']`.
+This can be demonstrated when the expression is entered in [regexr.com](https://regexr.com/) and the mentioned binary string is tested.
+When testing the binary string, make sure that the global flag is on.

 [^1]: [The time complexity of the map function](https://stackoverflow.com/questions/50244343/the-time-complexity-of-the-map-function#:~:text=Array.,complexity%20of%20O(n).).
 StackOverflow.